drgtn/symptom-checker/README.md

 5. **Testing**: Tests that validate key functionality.
 6. **CI/CD Workflow**: A GitHub Action workflow to ensure automated validation of the solution.

 This exercise is designed to evaluate your ability to build scalable, logical microservices with a real-world healthcare application in mind.

-**Good luck!**
+## High level solution

+User Input:
+Initial symptoms → ["Sneezing", "Runny nose"] specific case :

+1. Compute Probabilities for "Sneezing"
+2. Compute Probabilities for "Runny Nose" (Using the updated probabilities from "Sneezing")
+3. When selecting the Most Relevant Next Symptom
+   YES: P(S∣C)
+   NO: P(¬S∣C)=1−P(S∣C) - complement
+4. Compute the Variance of Each Symptom
+5. Take the highest variance as it means the symptom is more informative
+6. Compute Probabilities for next selected symptom (Using the updated probabilities from "Runny Nose") and so on